rmcedo/rmcedo/README.md

 My name is Rafael Macedo, i'm from __Pelotas, RS (Brazil)__, currently living in __Brusque, SC (Brazil)__.

 I'm learning Java from *Prof. Oliota of Entra21*.
-Slowly we will updating this page with the subjects we
+Slowly we will updating this page with the subjects we are learning in the course.

 ## 👨‍💻Currently Learning